Coconutt69/connect-stm32-with-lego-ev3/README.md

 tx_speed[2:] = speed_right[:]
 ```

 Data read from motors are stored in `int`.
-In this case the speed values of the motors never go pass a few thousands, so we only use convert 2 last bytes of the full 4 bytes of `int`.
+In this case the speed values of the motors never go pass a few thousands, so we only convert 2 last bytes of the full 4 bytes of `int`.
 Then those bytes are passed to the tx_speed buffer, two first bytes are for the left motor, two last bytes are for the right motor.
 For angle values they can go up very high so we will use all 4 bytes.

 We use `write_i2c_block_data` and `read_i2c_block_data` to trasnmit and receive bytes: